Michigan / Hillsdale County

 What is the housing market like in Hillsdale, MI?

-The Hillsdale housing market is stable and affordable, with a median home price of $120,000 and average rent for a two-bedroom at $800.
-Nearly 60% of homes are owner-occupied, and the market has seen a steady appreciation rate of 4.3% over the past year.
-Vacancy and foreclosure rates remain low, making it an appealing choice for both buyers and renters.
+The local housing market is strong, with a median home price of $120,000 and an owner-occupied rate of nearly 60%.
+The market has seen a 4.3% appreciation over the past year, and rental vacancy rates remain moderate at 7.4%.
+Hillsdale offers a mix of stability and opportunity for both buyers and renters.

 $120,000